 10 Green New Years REVolutions

 It’s a new year, and the writing is on the wall: This tumbling rock we call Home is not happy with us.

 The Earth is changing rapidly, and entire species of plants and animals are going extinct before we ever get a chance to understand them.
 Under our constant and growing demand, precious natural resources like fresh water, fertile soil, and forests are becoming depleted, destroyed or much harder to find.

 The industrial toxins we’ve put into our air, water, food, medicine, furniture, clothing, workplaces and homes are taking a massive, synergistic toll on our public health—in the form of cancer, autoimmune disease, autism, mental illness, and more.

 This year, it seems like we need more of a New Year’s revolution!

-But before you sink into despair, know that there are minor lifestyle changes we can resolve to make, that—if even 10% of the population did them—would create a revolution, and make a HUGE difference for our health and the wellbeing of this fragile planet we love.
+But before you sink into despair, know that there are minor lifestyle changes we can all make, that—if even a mere 10% of the population did them—would create a revolution, and make a HUGE difference for our health and the wellbeing of this fragile planet we love.

 Here are 10 things you can resolve to do this year to help make a big difference in the world, and save you some money, too.